mmckechney/SqlBuildManager/README.md

 ## Key Features

-* Packaging of all of your update scripts and runtime meta-data into a single .sbm (zip file) or leverage data-tier application ([DACPAC](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/deploy-a-data-tier-application)) deployment across your entier database fleet.
+* Packaging of all of your update scripts and runtime meta-data into a single .sbm (zip file) or leverage data-tier application ([DACPAC](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/deploy-a-data-tier-application)) deployment across your entire database fleet.
 * Single transaction handling.
 If any one script fails, the entire package is rolled back, leaving the database unchanged.
 * Handle multiple database updates in one package - seamlessly update all your databases with local threading or massively parallel Azure Batch processing.
 * Full script run management.
-Control the order, target database, and transaction handling
+Control the script order, target database, and transaction handling
 * Trial mode - runs scripts to test against database, then rolls back to leave in pristine state.
 * Automatic logging and version tracking of scripts on a per-server/per-database level
-* Full SHA-1 hashing of individual scripts and .sbm package files to ensure integrity of the scripts
+* Full SHA-1 hashing of individual scripts and complete .sbm package files to ensure integrity of the scripts
 * Execution of a build package (see below) is recorded in the database for full tracking of update history, script validation and potential rebuilding of packages
-* Massively parallel execution across thousands of databases utilizing local threading, an Azure cloud service deployment or an Azure Batch execution
+* Massively parallel execution across thousands of databases utilizing local threading or an Azure Batch execution

 # The Basics